fmo/encryption/README.md

 Can't use for Bulk Data, but can use it for Limited Data.

 Bulk Data should be protected with Symmetric Encryption.
+But thats not super secure.
 What if we used Asymmetric Keys to share Symmetric Keys?
 (SSL and TLS based on this)

 # AES-256
 AES-256 encryption is a method that scrambles data using a 256-bit key